Non-Federal Alternative Loans

 Students can choose an alternative loan product from any lender they wish.
 Note, however, that various products offered have very specific eligibility requirements.
 You must obviously meet the lender's eligibility requirements for their loan product in order to use their alternative loan.

-UC invites alternative loan lenders utilized by UC students during the previous two academic years to make information available on one of their loan products per student population via FASTChoice.
+UC invites alternative loan lenders utilized by UC students to make information available on their primary loan product per student population via FASTChoice.
 Some lenders may elect not to post information.
 Other lenders may have additional products beyond the one listed within FASTChoice.
-The "Apply Now" buttons within FASTChoice will take you to a particular lender's alternative loan Website.
+The "Apply Now" buttons within FASTChoice will take you to a particular lender's alternative loan Website for you to explore options further.

-Again, the list of lenders and loans within FASTChoice is not exclusive.
+Again, the loans within FASTChoice is not exclusive.
 UC does not promote one alternative loan over another or limit your choice of lending products.
 You can also bypass FASTChoice and simply search the Web for the lender of your choosing to explore alternative loan options and the application process.

 Ultimately, you are the consumer and should exercise appropriate financial judgment (just as you would for a car loan or mortgage) when choosing an alternative educational loan.
 As has been said before, borrowers should explore all federal options (given their terms and loan interest rates) prior to seeking non-federal alternative loan borrowing.